ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 In general, penetration testers are consultants with a limited scope and a predetermined duration.
 On the other hand, red teamers are often employees whose goal is similar to penetration testers but with a longer testing duration and a wider scope.
 However, in both cases, it is up to each organization to determine the scope and duration of the test.

-“Red team” and “penetration tester” are unstandardized terms.
-As a result, it is important to pay special attention to the context because it is common to switch them around or use them for different meanings entirely.
+“Red teamer” and “penetration tester” are unstandardized terms.
+As a result, you should pay attention to the context in which they appear because it is common to switch them around or use them for different meanings entirely.

 A *security audit* reviews a system to look for vulnerabilities.
 Often the phrase is used implying a more methodical approach, where designs and code are reviewed to look for problems.
 But that is not always true; the terms *security audit* and *penetration test* are sometimes used synonymously.
 Regardless of this, security audits and penetration tests often employ a variety of techniques, including both static and dynamic analysis, to try to find vulnerabilities before real attackers can find and exploit them.